·

 Supplies To Create A Quote Page

-First, be sure you get a good pencil, the kind that you feel comfortable holding for a long time.
-Most of the work will be done with a pencil and you definitely want to have one that won’t make your hands hurt.
+• A comfortable pencil and eraser.
+Be sure you get a good pencil, the kind that you feel comfortable holding for a long time.
+Most of the work will be done with a pencil, and you definitely want to have one that won’t make your hands hurt.
+My top picks are a Pilot Dr. Grip mechanical pencil and a Sakura Foam Eraser, which is white and doesn’t leave streaks behind.

+• Markers.
 Finally, you might want to add some color to your letters.
 In that case, use anything you like, as long as you like the colors.
+I always recommend Crayola Super Tips since they come in many colors and are pretty affordable.
+My personal favorites are Zebra Mildliner and Tombow Twin Tone for their beautiful colors.

 Inspiring and Motivational Quotes for Your Bullet Journal